yashsaboo/Flaky_Test_Fixers/ReadMe.md

 ```

 ##### Input
-*flaky_test.json* has the output generated from pytest-random-order  which has list of flaky tests featuing both the passed order and failed orders.
+*flaky_test.json* has the output generated from pytest-random-order flaky-test-finder which has list of flaky tests featuing both the passed order and failed orders.
 It looks like the following:
 ```
 {
   "dummyPytestFile.py::test_example_3": {